gustaslaoq/MobileMacro/README.md

 4. Use this new link in the `PSLink` variable.

 **How do I stop the script?**
 Type `/stop` in the game chat.
-The script will send a session summary to Discord and re-teleport you.
+The script will send a session summary to Discord and you will rejoin, or just leave the game.

 ---